 The Hanafi Sunni principle of Triple Talaq –Unilateral Talaq by Husband (known as talaq-ul-bain/biddat) has been criticized a lot for the inherent gender injustice.
 It gives the arbitrary power to the husband to … Continue reading ISLAMIC LAW – AND TRIPLE TALAQ – OVER THE YEARS – NEED FOR CHANGE !

 Divorce in India This article explains all you need to know about getting a divorce in India.
-Marriage as opposed to relations of blood, is one which we … Continue reading Divorce in India.
+Marriage as opposed to relations of blood, is one which we enter into … Continue reading Divorce in India.
 All you need to know about contested and mutual divorce.

 In this interesting case – the Court convicted the man for murdering his wife, on the basis of following evidence – the chain of circumstantial evidence :- i) Motive (Suspected … Continue reading Supreme Court convicting man for wife’s murder – circumstantial evidence.